HTTP Status Codes: Usage, Errors & Tips for Your SEO Performance

 Technically, this can be recognized by the fact that the HTTP status code 200 (“OK”) is returned.

-Status code 404: not found & Soft 404
+Status Code 404: Not Found & Soft 404

 The http status code 404 states that the requested resource cannot be found at the moment.
 An error page is displayed.
 Often this is because there are typos, links are set incorrectly or content has been deleted.
 This status code is basically not bad.
 The http status 404 belongs in a certain amount to a healthy page architecture.
-A well set up 404 error page that is played out can help users.
-What should be avoided are frequent 404 responses, especially for important pages.
-Therefore, there are both opportunities and risks for 404 status codes.

 Soft 404 errors are websites that no longer display the requested content, but do not issue a 404 error.
 As a result, the status code 200 is issued incorrectly.